azizaangari/AzizData/final_project_aziz.md

 # Data

 Most of the data sources I found were on the United States Census, but some are not.
+I will be utilizing census data as it is considered to be the most reputable regarding my topic.
+Immigration law scholarly articles would also be a good source to add some fun facts and extra material.
+For the most part, however, I will be using data directly from the US Census as well as some other publications that provide sources for their data.
+Since Immigration can be somewhat of a hostile topic to research, my focus will be primarily from publicly available government-based information.
 Below are links to all my current publicly available data sources:

 ### U.S. Census Data: